-Powerful coin-sized button batteries are found in many common household devices such as remote controls, watches, keyless entry car remotes, flameless candles, calculators, singing greeting cards and other electronic devices.
+Powerful coin-sized button batteries are found in many common household devices.
 Children often have easy access to these devices and many parents/carers are unaware of the dangers as many devices come with the batteries already installed.

-In Australia, around 20 children a week present to an emergency department with a button battery related injury.
+In Australia, around 20 children a week present to an emergency department with a button battery related injury - that's over 1,000 children every year.
 Children under the age of 5 years are at the greatest risk.

 To prevent button battery related death and injury:

-- Look in your home for any items that may contain coin-sized button batteries.
+- Look for devices in your home that contain button batteries

-- Place devices out of sight and out of reach of children.
+- Keep button batteries locked away out of the sight and reach of children

 - Dispose of old button batteries immediately and safely - for more information on safe battery disposal, please visit the Australian Battery Recycling Initiative website